-- 1. Cheating: behaving in a dishonest or deceitful way in order to win an advantage. - 2.
-Plagiarism: the unauthorized copying or adoption of texts of others. - 3.
-Fabrication: using fictitious data and results with the sole purpose to deceive. - 4.
-Misrepresentation of records: tampering and falsifying information, for example on one's resume. - 5.
-Facilitating dishonesty: knowingly helping or attempting to help another violate any of the above provisions. - 6.
-Being late; making sure to be present in the classroom at the scheduled time of the lecture's start. - 7.
-Leave the room during class for emergencies only.
-If you have to leave during class, please try to minimize the disruption.
-If you must arrive late or leave early for a particular class, please let your professor and the IEMA Programme Office know in advance. - 8.
-Use your laptop for course-related purposes only (so not for work or social media like Facebook, LinkedIn etc.).
-If you use your laptop for not-course-related purposes you can be removed from class.
+- Cheating: behaving in a dishonest or deceitful way in order to win an advantage. - Plagiarism: the unauthorized copying or adoption of texts of others. - Fabrication: using fictitious data and results with the sole purpose to deceive. - Misrepresentation of records: tampering and falsifying information, for example on one's resume. - Facilitating dishonesty: knowingly helping or attempting to help another violate any of the above provisions. - Being late; making sure to be present in the classroom at the scheduled time of the lecture's start.